-The 24/7 campaign is an initiative to help all school districts in New Mexico understand and adopt comprehensive tobacco-free policies.
 In addition, the campaign aims to support all school sites in implementing, communicating, and enforcing those tobacco-free policies.
-Comprehensive policies support a school environment that is truly free from tobacco products - including electronic cigarettes - 24 hours a day, 7 days a week.
-This type of policy is critical to creating a truly tobacco-free learning environment for students.
+Comprehensive policies support a school environment that is truly free from tobacco products - including electronic cigarettes and liquid nicotine containers - 24 hours a day, 7 days a week.
+24/7 helps school districts understand what the requirements are for a comprehensive tobacco-free policy; provides support for passing a new policy through the school board; and provides ongoing technical assistance to ensure schools are able to communicate and enforce their policy.
+The campaign is invested in helping every New Mexico school district protect its youth from the harms of tobacco and nicotine.

 This toolkit contains resources to both help school districts understand and adopt comprehensive policies as well as resources to help individual school sites implement those policies to create truly tobacco-free environments.

-For the full Comprehensive Policy Standard checklist, see page 9.
+For the full comprehensive policy checklist, see pages 10-11.